-This section explains the initial information you will need and provides the instructions you need to follow to install the Microsoft Windows Server 2008 (SP2 or R2 SP1) operating system over an established PXE-based network using a customer-provided Windows Imaging Format (WIM) image.
+This section explains the initial information you will need and provides the instructions you need to follow to install the Windows Server 2008 (SP2 or R2 SP1) or Windows 2012 (R2) operating system over an established PXE-based network using a customer-provided Windows Imaging Format (WIM) image.

 Before You Begin